Bira/octopus-carnival/_drafts/wir-mm-4e-lizardfolk.md

 These are Level 3 Brutes with 55 HP and all common lizardfolk traits.

-Their main weapon is a club, and they can also perform a Feral Grab as a 1/round minor action.
+Their main weapon is a club, and they can perform a Feral Grab as a 1/round minor action.
 This targets Reflex, does no damage, and grabs on a hit (escape DC 13).
 Brawlers can apply a Crushing Grasp to grabbed victims, targetting Fortitude and doing more damage than the club (half on a miss).

 ### Greenscale Raider (MV)